Refraction and reflection

 in Wave mode because the region where the tool can read is larger.

-For incident angles θi from to zero 80o in 10 degree
+For incident angles θi from zero to 80o in 10 degree steps measure

-steps measure the angle of refraction θt and the reflectance R.
+the angle of refraction θt and the reflected intensity or reflectance

 Download this spreadsheet and enter your measured